I Tried McDonald's Entire Burger Menu & Only One Was Juicy and Tender

 McDonald's Triple Cheeseburger features three beef patties and all the same toppings as the regular and double cheeseburgers.
 It cost $3.99.

-The look: The height and sheer amount of beef on this burger was impressive, but the cheese running out the sides had a bit of a congealing issue.
+The look: The height and sheer amount of beef on this burger were impressive, but the cheese running out of the sides had a bit of a congealing issue.
 I will take some personal responsibility for this since I wasn't able to try all the burgers right away, and some sat longer than others.

 The taste: While I applauded the extra burger patty on the Double Cheeseburger, the triple took it just a little too far.
 Something that I noticed throughout every burger I tried was that McDonald's beef isn't all that juicy or flavorful by itself, hence the need for cheese and condiments.
 The additional patty threw everything out of balance.